AveGeofencing/AVE/README.md

-# Geofence System
+# Ave Geofence System

 ## Description

-The Geofence System is a backend API built with FastAPI and SQLAlchemy that enables users to create, manage, and track geofences.
+The Geofence System is a startup built and maintained by me and my roommate Daniel ([https://github.com/ELECTRON11111]).
+This is the backend API built with FastAPI and SQLAlchemy that enables users to create, manage, and track geofences.
 It allows students to join geofences, record attendance, and provides real-time updates.

 ## Features